jocelynpender/fna-query/README.md

 ### Query size limitations

-The Semantic MediaWiki limits API queries to 5,000 results.
+Semantic MediaWiki limits API queries to 5,000 results.
 If you expect your query to return more than 5,000 results, you should run your query in batches.
 (N.B.: There are ~20,000 treatments in the FNA Online.)

-We recommend running your queries by volume by adding a volume condition to your query (e.g., "[[Volume::Volume 17]]").
+We recommend running your queries by 'published volume' by adding a volume condition to your query (e.g., "[[Volume::Volume 17]]").
+Please see [this page](http://beta.semanticfna.org/w/index.php?title=Special%3ASearchByProperty&property=Volume&value=) for a list of volumes that can be queried.

 ## Use R